tylerharter/cs320/s21/p5/README.md

 1) sampling data at regular intervals (the interval is given as input)

+2) sort data by IP in ascending order

-2) add a column ('region') at the end that shows the region from which the web request originated
+3) add a column ('region') at the end that shows the region from which the web request originated

-3) write another zip file based on preprocessed data
+4) write another zip file based on preprocessed data

 This one takes three arguments: